ctb9024/DB_Project1/README.md

 # DB_Project1
 Project 1 for Databases class

-Run setup.sql on start to create and insert data into tables setup.sql runs createTables.sql which makes our tables, then calls imports
+Run setup.sql to initialize and read data into tables

-running finish.sql runs writeTables.sql and dropTables.sql
-writeTables.sql writes our tables back to csv dropTables.sql drops all our tables
+Running finish.sql writes tables to their respective csv files and drops all tables

 Files were shared via GitHub
 This zip file is probably just a zip of the repository